carlesloriente/jekyll-theme-nocc/README.md

 It comes in three powerful options:

-- **💎 [Theme Jekyll Nocc](https://rubygems.org/gems/jekyll-theme-nocc)**: A Ruby gem that brings the power of NOCC directly to your Jekyll project.
+- **💎 [Jekyll Theme Nocc](https://rubygems.org/gems/jekyll-theme-nocc)**: A Ruby gem that brings the power of NOCC directly to your Jekyll project.
 - **🌟 [Nocc Bootstrap Theme](https://www.npmjs.com/package/nocc-bootstrap-theme)**: An NPM Package that brings the power of NOCC directly to your NodeJS project.
 - **🌐 [Full Site Bundle for Jekyll](https://github.com/carlesloriente/bootstrap-theme-jekyll)**: A complete static website showcasing NOCC's seamless integration.
 Featuring a beautifully designed homepage, dynamic tag cloud, image gallery, and more.